AI4Finance-Foundation/RLSolver/readme/maxcut.md

 |N=4000   | | | |  | |
 |N=5000 | |  |  | 3175813 $\pm$, (202s)| |

-Inference time of our method is less than 10 seconds.
+Inference time of our method is less than 0.001 second.

 [Gset dataset at Stanford](https://web.stanford.edu/~yyye/yyye/Gset/)

+The gap is calculated by (obj - obj*) / obj*, where obj is the objective value of our method, and obj* is the best objective value over all coparison methods.

 | graph | #nodes| #edges | BLS | DSDP | KHLWG | RUN-CSP | PI-GNN | Gurobi (1 h) | Gurobi (5 h) | Gurobi (10 h) | Ours | Gap |
 |---|----------|----|---|-----|-----|--------|----------|------| ---| ---| ----|----|